 Curious to know what techniques are used during strategic management?
 Here is a brief intro.

 However, to most of us, the world of business remains a mystery.
-In these series of blogs, we try to unravel the mysteries of business.
+In this series of blogs, we try to unravel the mysteries of the business.

 |The Boston matrix||The Boston matrix is one of the most widely used strategic analysis techniques.
 It divides business activities into four categories: